 The EITI was launched as an idea in 2002 at the World Summit on Sustainable Development in Johannesburg.
 At a conference in London in 2003, a coalition of governments, civil society and company representatives agreed a set of principles (the EITI Principles).
 In 2005, at the inaugural meeting of the EITI International Advisory Group, a set of criteria (the EITI Criteria) was agreed.
-In October 2006, at the third EITI Global Conference in Oslo, the International Advisory Group agreed a set of recommendations including that the "EITI should establish a multi-stakeholder Board, supported by a Secretariat, to manage EITI at the international level."
+In October 2006, at the third EITI Global Conference in Oslo, the International Advisory Group agreed a set of recommendations including that the "EITI should establish a multi-stakeholder Board, supported by an International Secretariat, to manage EITI at the international level."

 The EITI Criteria developed into the EITI Rules in 2009, introducing Validation as a third-party quality control mechanism.
 In Sydney in 2013 the EITI Members' Meeting adopted the EITI Standard, a comprehensive standard for transparency and good governance along the whole of the extractives value chain.
 The EITI Standard was revised in Lima in 2016 and again in Paris in 2019 to streamline reporting, improve Validation and introduce new requirements.
-A further update is planned for the Dakar conference in June 2023.